 My research and teaching interests include Romanticism and its legacies, psychiatry and mental illness in nineteenth and twentieth-century literature, including modernism and contemporary literature, and life-writing (autobiography and biography).
 I have supervised undergraduate and postgraduate dissertations in these areas and am always happy to discuss research plans with prospective students.
+I have been at LJMU since 2014.

 I am the correspondent for a society dedicated to the writer and critic William Hazlitt, and for the journal it produces, The Hazlitt Review.
 Queries or submissions for the society or journal should be sent to: email@example.com.
 For more information see: http://www.ucl.ac.uk/hazlitt-society.